|

 - Shell need to change from bash to zsh now:

-update your account to use zsh, please run `chsh -s
+To update your account to use zsh, please

 - restart terminal